 - Globally about 35 % of adults are overweight, with half a billion of them obese.
 Obesity is affecting people at ever younger ages: today 43 million preschool children or nearly 7 % of all under-fives are overweight

 - The International Diabetes Federation (IDF) estimated that in Europe 35 million adults had diabetes (both type 1 and type 2) in 2011.
 This is projected to increase by 23%, to 43 million in 2030

 - According to the WHO, cardiovascular disease (CVD) causes more than half of all deaths across the European Region; CVD causes 46 times the number of deaths and 11 times the disease burden caused by AIDS, tuberculosis and malaria combined in Europe; 80% of premature heart disease and stroke is preventable and diabetes is a major risk factor and trigger for cardiovascular disease.
 Healthier food intake could reduce these numbers

-The Horizon Prize for a food scanner will be awarded to a mobile solution that analyses precisely, quickly and efficiently food composition, nutrition facts and potentially harmful ingredients such as allergens.
-It should also be able to provide feedback to users regarding their health and lifestyle.
+The Horizon Prize for a food scanner awarded a mobile solution that analyses precisely, quickly and efficiently food composition, nutrition facts and potentially harmful ingredients such as allergens.
+The challenge was also be able to provide feedback to users regarding their health and lifestyle.

 Submissions closed on 9 March 2016.